congdaoduy298/TorchServe/README.md

   #### NOTE:

-   - *Handler file is extremely important.*
+   - *Handler file is extremely important and is specified by `--handler`.*

    - Handler file controls preprocessing data, passes data through model and gets the predictions.